prestodb/tempto/README.md

 ## Configuration

 The test execution environment is configured via a hierarchical YAML file.
-The YAML file is loaded from the classpath and it must be named `tempto-configuration.yaml`.
+The YAML file is by default loaded from the classpath and must be named `tempto-configuration.yaml`.
 If `tempto-configuration-local.yaml` file is present on classpath it will be also loaded and will overwrite settings defined in `tempto-configuration.yaml` file.